Company car users: further changes to tax free fuel rates from 1 June 2019.

 If you use the approved rates, you have certainty that you are claiming no more than the true cost of fuel used on business journeys and so will not be taxed on a ‘fuel benefit’.

-The rates last changed on 1 March 2018 and have now been amended with effect from 1 June 2018.
+The rates last changed on 1 March 2019 and have now been amended with effect from 1 June 2019.
+Overall, most of the permitted rates have increased for all types.

 Where employees are paid mileage allowances rather than being reimbursed the cost of their fuel, the business can either account for a scale charge or claim input VAT on fuel for the actual business mileage, depending on whether the mileage allowances covers all mileage or just business mileage.
 Note that the new scale charge regime is based on CO2 emissions.
 Subject to a scale charge being accounted for where required, the business can reclaim input VAT out of the fuel element of the mileage allowance.
 The fuel rates are the same as in the table above and are treated as inclusive of VAT for reclaiming input VAT.